Mark McCain

-Mark McCain is the son of fictitious rancher Lucas McCain in the ABC Western television series The Rifleman, starring Chuck Connors, which ran from 1958 to 1963.
+Mark McCain is a fictitious character who is the son of rancher Lucas McCain in the ABC Western television series The Rifleman, starring Chuck Connors, which ran from 1958 to 1963.
 Singer/actor and former Mouseketeer Johnny Crawford was cast in the role and was nominated for an Emmy Award in 1959 as Best Supporting Actor (Continuing Character) in a Dramatic Series.
 However, Dennis Weaver, then portraying Chester Goode on CBS's Gunsmoke, won the honor.

 Mark McCain was more than just a supporting player in The Rifleman, as the boy's bond with his father was a core element of the show.
 In many ways he was the co-lead of the series and appeared in nearly every episode and in a majority of scenes.